EbenOsei21/deploy-sample-eventOrchestration-setup-blueprint/blueprint/index.md

 - A Genesys Cloud license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing page") in the Genesys website.
 - Master Admin role.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
-- Archy.
-For more information, see [Welcome to Archy](/devapps/archy/ "Goes to the Welcome to Archy page").
+- Archy (the latest version) Archy is Genesys Cloud's command-line to deploy Genesys Cloud Architect Flows.
+For more, information see the following resources for Archy [Welcome to Archy](/devapps/archy/ "Goes to the Welcome to Archy page").
 - CX as Code.
 For more information, see [CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Opens the CX as Code page").

 ### AWS user account